-For one to five person households, space will be needed for one 23-litre food waste caddy, one 220litre or 330-litre garden waste bin, and two 240-litre bins (one for refuse and one for recycling), with the possibility of a larger bins for households of six or more (see below).
+For one to five person households, space will be needed for in front of the house for one 23-litre food waste caddy and two 240-litre bins (one for refuse and one for recycling), with the possibility of a larger bins for households of six or more (see below).
+Space for a 220-litre or 330-litre compost bin should also be available if the property has a garden.